 When I’m not at work, I play the piano, guitar and bass guitar, and I am a keen amateur photographer.

-I am currently Professor of BioMedical Imaging in Academic Radiology.
+I am an emeritus Professor of BioMedical Imaging in Academic Radiology.
 I have been involved with Nuclear Magnetic Resonance (NMR) and Magnetic Resonance Imaging and Spectroscopy (MRI/S) for over forty years since 1973 when I studied Physics as both an undergraduate and postgraduate at Nottingham University, where MRI was invented.
 I have worked in industry for a number of companies in physics and engineering research including Rolls-Royce Aero-Engines (Combustion Engineering), Kodak (Colour Physics) and Picker International (MRI/S) in both the UK and the USA where I helped develop the first ever commercial MRI scanners during the 1980’s.

 I left industry for academia in 1991, establishing an MR physics research group at University College London to investigate Neurological MR Imaging and Spectroscopy as well as development of Interventional MRI.
 I joined the University of Sheffield in 1997 and have been involved in setting up Magnetic Resonance Imaging and Spectroscopy (MRI/S) research in a wide range of topics from advanced functional MRI to neonatal and in-utero imaging and hyperpolarised gas and fluid enhanced MRI/S. I have a major interest in MR physics and engineering and have developed complete specialised MR scanners including all hardware, software and imaging sequences for orthopaedic and neonatal imaging which have been successfully commercialised.
 My involvement in the SPERM project is to advise on use of MR and analysis methods and help develop new methods for acquiring data rapidly.